SSPHub/newsletter_tools/README.md

   - add text to say It's the newsletter for clearance
   - send it
 - Envoi de la newsletter
+  - Email :
     - To generate draft email :
       - from the CLI, use uv run main.py with arguments.
-For example `uv run main.py --number 21 --branch main --email_object "Mon objet"`
+For example `uv run main.py -n 21 -o "[SSPHub] - Infolettre 21 de décembre 2025"`
       - deprecated - You can also do it manually by going to script.py, and run function generate_email with Object.
         But it creates issues with working directory for css (file : email/css/style.css)
     - Download email
     - Check the newsletter (format, typos etc)
     - Select the right Outlook account
     - Deal with FMB and global lists (?)
     - Press Send
+  - Tchap :
+    - to generate tchap message : from the CLI, use uv run tchap.py with infolettre nb as argument.
+For example `uv run main.py -n 23 `
+    - copy paste txt stored in .temp/tchap_message.txt in the SSPHub Tchap group
 - Après envoi :
   - Cleaning de la mailing list : copier tous les messages d'erreurs dans un fichier "replies.txt" placé dans le dossier parent newsletter_tools/
   - Pour les supprimer :